 If you claim benefits you will need to prove that at least half of your income is from employment.

 Accepted benefits as forms of income include Carer’s Allowance, Local Council Tax Support, Disability Living Allowance, Tax Credits, Incapacity Benefit (long term incapacity), Pension Credit, and State Retirement Pension.

-If you are retired, we’re happy to help – despite being out of employment, usually retired applicants are in a good financial position having owned their own homes and built up a good credit history.
+If you are retired, we’re happy to help – despite being out of employment, usually retired applicants are in a good financial position having had the time to build up a good credit history.

 Due to the usual age group of retired applicants, lenders may want to minimise the term of the loan to help share any associated risks.

-Finance is a great way of affording the car you want, allowing you to spread the cost of purchase over a period of time.
+If you’ve found the perfect car and you’re itching to get behind the wheel but you’re not sure how you’re going to pay for it, finance is a great option.
 We hope this has given you a good overview of the factors which affect your eligibility for car finance, but if you have any questions, give the My Car Credit team a shout – we’re always here to help!